jackdobinson/aopp_obs_toolchain/USAGE.md

 Accepts a `badness_map` heuteristic, uses a set of value cuts to produce a boolean mask (the `bad_pixel_mask`) that describes which pixels are considered "bad" and should be interpolated over using a different script.

 The `badness_map` is assumed to be a 3D cube, therefore the `bad_pixel_mask` is calculated from a set of (`index`,`value`) pairs.
 Where `index` is an index into the `badness_map`, and `value` is the value above which a pixel in the `badness_map` is considered "bad".
 Not all indices have to be specified, and values for unspecified indices will be interpolated (with the values clamped at the LHS and RHS).
-If no pairs are provided, a value of 4.5 is assumed for all indices.
+If no pairs are provided, a value of 3 is assumed for all indices.
+For each 1 above the cutoff value, a bad pixel is binary dilated.
+This way "very bad" pixels spread their "badness" to neighbouring pixels.

 To get a set of (`index`, `value`) pairs, the following workflow is suggested: